 3.4 Hole Cross Test

 The CNS depressant activity of Tamarindus indica leaf extract was further evaluated using the Hole Cross test, which assesses exploratory behavior and locomotor activity over time.
-The number of movements (crossings) by mice was recorded at 0, 30, 60, 90, and 120 minutes post-administration.
+The number of movements (crossings) by mice was recorded at 0, 30, 60, 90, and 120 min post-administration.

 Figure 4: CNS depressant activity of the aqueous extract of Tamarindus indica leaves by hole cross test.

-As shown in Figure 4, the standard drug group exhibited the highest initial activity at 0 minutes, but showed a sharp decline in movement with time, indicating a significant CNS depressant effect.
+As shown in Figure 4, the standard drug group exhibited the highest initial activity at 0 min, but showed a sharp decline in movement with time, indicating a significant CNS depressant effect.
 In contrast, the control group maintained a relatively moderate level of activity across time points, with only a gradual decline.

 Both tamarind extract-treated groups (50 mg/kg and 100 mg/kg) demonstrated a dose-dependent reduction in the number of hole crosses.
-The 100 mg/kg dose produced a more pronounced depressant effect than the 50 mg/kg dose, particularly evident from 30 minutes onward.
-By 90 and 120 minutes, the tamarind-treated groups showed activity levels significantly lower than the control group, comparable to that of the standard drug.
+The 100 mg/kg dose produced a more pronounced depressant effect than the 50 mg/kg dose, particularly evident from 30 min onward.
+By 90 and 120 min, the tamarind-treated groups showed activity levels significantly lower than the control group, comparable to that of the standard drug.

 These results support the sedative and CNS depressant potential of Tamarindus indica leaf extract, likely mediated through modulation of central inhibitory neurotransmission, possibly involving the GABAergic system.